Project-MONAI/tutorials/auto3dseg/README.md

 ### 1. Run with Minimal Input

-The user needs to provide the following data list (a ".json" file) for a new task and the data root.
-The typical data list is shown as follows.
-Once the data list is generated, user can create a "task.yaml" file as the minimum input of **Auto3DSeg**.
+The user needs to provide a data list (".json" file) for the new task and data root.
+A typical data list is as this [example](tasks/msd/Task05_Prostate/msd_task05_prostate_folds.json).
+After creating the data list, the user can create a simple "task.yaml" file (shown below) as the minimum input for **Auto3DSeg**.
+And user needs to define the modality of data.
+Currently **Auto3DSeg** supports both CT and MRI (single- or multi-modality MRI).

 ```
 modality: CT